Skip to main content

 Read this if you enjoy quiet, reflective books and need a little creative encouragement.

-Of all the books I read last year, this one was my favorite.
+Of all the books I read last year, this one was my favourite.
 There’s something about the tone—so kind, respectful, and deeply caring.
 Turns out, I really have a thing for letters.
+Thoughtful, caring, with love, those kinds.

-What it’s about: A magical and emotional family story that mixes love, sadness, humor, and beauty.
+What it’s about: A magical and emotional multi-generational story that is a mixture of love, sadness, humour, and beauty.

 Read this if you want to get lost in a big, unforgettable story that feels like a dream.